lucas-pohl-tomko/lucas-portfolio/README.md

 # lucas-portfolio

 Hi, this is my portfolio/curriculum (and future blog) made with Vite.
-Bellow is the boilerplate Vite setup, enjoy :)
+Bellow is the boilerplate Vite setup, it was made with the amazing help of Vuetify and Bootstrap, feel free to build it on your own and use it as a template, enjoy :)

 ## Project Setup